reevee-codes/java-backend-interview-notes/README.md

 - sequenced collection - access to first and last element of ordered collection
 - unnamed java class - differences from anonymous class
 - **Java memory model**<br>
-- Heap memory is used by all the parts of the application whereas stack memory is used only by one thread of execution.
+- Heap - used by all the parts of the application<br>
+- stack memory is used only by one thread of execution<br>
-  Whenever an object is created, it's always stored in the Heap space and stack memory contains the reference to it
+- Whenever an object is created, it's always stored in the Heap space and stack memory contains the reference to it<br>
 - Stack Memory in Java is used for static memory allocation and the execution of a thread.
 It contains primitive values that are specific to a method and references to objects referred from the method that are in a heap.
 - access to stack: Last-In-First-Out (LIFO) (like stack of plates)